backstage/backstage/.changeset/khaki-fireants-march.md

 '@backstage/cli': patch
 ---

-add --alwaysPack as a replacement for the now-hidden --alwaysYarnPack
+Added `--alwaysPack` as a replacement for the now hidden `--alwaysYarnPack` option for the `build-workspace` command.